 Cash is a liquid asset and comprises cash holdings in current accounts.
 Balances are held at initial book value in the Company's financial statements.
-There is no valuation difference under Solvency II and the statutory financial statements but fixed deposits of term greater than fifteen days with a value of £4,301k are reclassified as investments.
+There is no valuation difference under Solvency II and the statutory financial statements.

 Other Assets